FalsePattern/ZigBrains/README.md

 # Description

 <!-- Plugin description -->
-A multifunctional Zig Programming Language plugin for the IDEA platform.

-Core features:
-- Uses ZLS (Zig Language Server) for code assistance, syntax highlighting, and anything to do with coding assistance
-- Supports build.zig.zon files with autocomplete
-- Per-project Zig toolchain integration
-- Debugging support for CLion (builtin), and IDEA Ultimate [With this plugin](https://plugins.jetbrains.com/plugin/12775-native-debugging-support)
-- Gutter icon for running main(), tests, and build

-## Setting up the language server

-If you have `zls` available on PATH, ZigBrains will automatically discover it.
-If not, follow this guide:
+Adds support for the Zig Language, utilizing the ZLS language server for advanced coding assistance.

+## Quick setup guide for Zig and ZLS

+1. Download the latest version of Zig from https://ziglang.org/download
-1. Download or compile the ZLS language server, available at https://github.com/zigtools/zls
+2. Download and compile the ZLS language server, available at https://github.com/zigtools/zls
-2. Go to `Settings` -> `Languages & Frameworks` -> `ZLS` -> `ZLS path` -> set the path to the `zls` executable you downloaded or compiled
+3. Go to `Settings` -> `Languages & Frameworks` -> `Zig`, and point the `Toolchain Location` and `ZLS path` to the correct places
-3. Open a .zig file, and wait for the circle in the bottom status bar to turn Green (empty).
+4. Open a .zig file, and wait for the circle in the bottom status bar to turn Green (empty).
-See below for an explanation on what the circle means.
+   See below (`LSP status icon explanation`) for an explanation on what the circle means.

 ### LSP status icon explanation
 Red (X symbol):